r4um/r4um.github.io/_posts/2019-05-01-vmware-fusion-ssh-conn-reset.md

 and the repository exists.
 ```

-Turning on verbose logging and checking its not a auth related issue.
+Turning on verbose logging and checking its not an auth related issue.

 ```
 $ ssh -vv git@github.com